FingerBruno/FingerBruno/README.md

 - 🎓 I'm finishing my Computer Sciencice degree in UNIRITER
 - 🌱 I’m currently learning more about Big Data and Deep Learning
 - 👯 I’m looking to collaborate with people who want to learn to code
-- ⚡ Fun fact: I am love bitcoin!
+- ⚡ Fun fact: I love bitcoin!

 <br/>